Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 the app navigates to that symbol's location in the file.
 Ctrl-left arrow brings you back in this case.
-If there is nothing at the cursor location, a text entry field is popped up which currently takes line number input.
+If there is nothing at the cursor location, a text entry search field is popped up which currently accepts a line number or a symbol in the codefile as input.
-More navigational features will be added using this mechanism.
+More navigational features will be added using this search mechanism.

 If you press just Ctrl, it pops up a small menu of features which can be selected using the arrow keys.